-Instill values of citizenship, service to the United States, personal responsibility and sense of accomplishment.
+Instill values of citizenship, service to the United States, personal responsibility and a sense of accomplishment.

-The Air Force Junior Reserve Officer Training Corps staff includes 31 headquarters personnel and more than 1,900 retired Air Force officer and enlisted military instructors.
-There are over 880 Air Force Junior ROTC units with more than 120,000 cadets in high schools across the United States and selected Department of Defense Dependent Schools in Europe, the Pacific, Puerto Rico and Guam.
-The Air Force plans to continue expansion efforts to no fewer than 955 units by 2020 when funds are available.
-With the addition of new units, AFJROTC is expected to reach more than 130,000 cadets worldwide.
+The AFJROTC staff includes 31 headquarters personnel and nearly 1,900 retired Air Force officer and enlisted military instructors.
+There are approximately 870 AFJROTC units with more than 125,000 cadets in high schools across the United States and selected Department of Defense Dependent Schools in Europe, the Pacific, Puerto Rico and Guam.

-Air Force JROTC provides citizenship training and an aerospace science program for high school students.
+AFJROTC provides citizenship training and an aerospace science program for high school students.
 Secondary school students who enroll in the AFJROTC program are offered a wide variety of curricular and co-curricular activities.
-The program explores the historic and scientific aspects of aerospace technology and teaches high school students self-reliance, self-discipline and other leadership characteristics.
-Science, technology, engineering and mathematics (STEM) concepts are also an important part of this world-class program.
-The AFJROTC program is open to 9th-12th grade students who are citizens of the United States.
-By Title 10 USC, the program is a citizenship program and not chartered as a recruiting program for the military services and those students who participate in AFJROTC do not incur any obligation to the Air Force.
+The program explores the historic and scientific aspects of aerospace technology and teaches high school students self-reliance, self-discipline, and other leadership characteristics.
+Science, technology, engineering, and mathematics (STEM) concepts are also an important part of this world-class program.
+By Title 10 United States Code, the program is a citizenship program and not chartered as a recruiting program for the military services and those students who participate in AFJROTC do not incur any obligation to the Air Force.

-Air Force JROTC objectives are to educate and train high school cadets in citizenship and life skills; promote community service; instill a sense responsibility; develop character, leadership, and self-discipline through education; and instruction in air and space fundamentals and the Air Force’s core values of integrity first, service before self and excellence in all we do.
+AFJROTC objectives are to educate and train high school cadets in citizenship and life skills; promote community service; instill a sense of responsibility; and develop character, leadership, and self-discipline through education and instruction in air and space fundamentals and the Air Force’s core values of integrity first, service before self and excellence in all we do.

 Community service is a major part of the cadet experience and helps instill a sense of civic pride and citizenship.
-Each year the cadets of AFJROTC do over 1.6 million hours of community service.
-Projects range from working with national organizations like March of Dimes, Muscular Dystrophy, National Red Ribbon Campaign and Special Olympics to participating in local community projects such as cleaning and refurbishing cemeteries, building parks and sponsoring little league teams
+Each year, AFJROTC cadets contribute more than 1.6 million hours of community service.
+Projects range from working with national organizations such as: the March of Dimes, Muscular Dystrophy, the National Red Ribbon Campaign and Special Olympics, to participating in local community projects such as cleaning and refurbishing cemeteries and building parks.

-AFJROTC cadets who choose to continue their education may receive special consideration for Air Force Reserve Officer Training Corps scholarships.
-Many of these scholarships will pay for two, three, or four years of tuition, books, and fees at numerous universities and colleges and allow cadets to pursue studies in various technical and non-technical majors.
+Cadets who choose to continue their education may receive special consideration for Air Force ROTC scholarships.
+Many of these scholarships will pay for two, three, or four years of tuition, books and fees at numerous universities and colleges and allow cadets to pursue studies in various technical and non-technical majors.

 In addition, cadets electing to enter the military immediately after graduating from high school are eligible to enlist in the services at one to two pay grades higher than other enlistees.
-Students completing three years in AFJROTC are eligible to enter the Air Force two pay grades higher than other enlistees, and are automatically enrolled into the Community College of the Air Force, to receive college credit toward their associate college degree.
+Students completing three years in AFJROTC are eligible to enter the Air Force two pay grades higher than other enlistees and are automatically enrolled into the Community College of the Air Force to receive college credit toward their associate’s degree.